Best Places to Stay Near Downtown Asheville

 North Lodge on Oakland 84 Oakland Rd., South Asheville, 828-252-6433, www.northlodge.com; B&B, Moderate

-Originally built in 1904 as a three-story shingle-style cottage, a first floor stone exterior and stone porte-cochere were added in the late 1940s.
-The house, which had deteriorated over the years, was extensively renovated and expanded by new owners in the 1990s.
-The present owner, Greg Adkins, bought the property in 2008 and turned it into a B&B. The inn is located in a quiet residential area off Victoria Drive near the A-B Tech campus a short drive from Mission Hospital, Biltmore Village, Biltmore Estate, River Arts District and Downtown Asheville.
-The six rooms and suites in North Lodge are moderately priced, with discounts off-season and on weekdays.
+Originally built in 1904 as a three-story shingle-style cottage, a first floor stone ex-terior and stone porte-cochere were added in the late 1940s.
+The house, which had dete-riorated over the years, was extensively renovated and expanded by new owners in the 1990s.
+The property was turned into a B&B in 2008.
+The inn is located in a quiet resi-dential area off Victoria Drive near the A-B Tech campus a short drive from Mission Hospital, Biltmore Village, Biltmore Estate, River Arts District and Downtown Asheville.
+The six rooms in North Lodge are moderately priced, around $150 to $175, with some discounts off-season and on weekdays.
+Rates include a hearty three-course break-fast.

 Oakland Cottage B&B 74 Oakland Rd., South Asheville, 828-994-2627 or 866-858-0863, www.vacationinasheville.com; B&B, Moderate

 A fairly modest, value-priced B&B in a residential area near the A-B Tech campus and a short drive to Biltmore Estate and most points of interest in Asheville.
 The Arts & Crafts-style house dates to 1910.
-There are two suites and four rooms.
-Discounts available weekdays.
+There are two suites and four rooms, with prices from around $145 to $195.
+Pets are accepted in first-floor rooms.

 Residence Inn Asheville Biltmore 701 Biltmore Ave., South Asheville, 828-281-3361, www.marriott.com; Motel, Moderate to Expensive

 Due to its proximity to Mission Hospital, this extended stay Marriott brand and other lodging properties along Biltmore Avenue north of Biltmore Village get a good deal of business from the families of patients at Mission.
-The Residence Inn also gets guests wanting to be within a short drive of the Biltmore Estate and of Downtown.
-Rooms and suites have kitchenettes, and there’s a complimentary breakfast daily, with a free manager’s afternoon reception with snacks and light drinks Monday-Wednesday.
-The motel has been renovated recently.
+It also gets guests wanting to be within a short drive of the Biltmore Estate and of Downtown.
+Rooms and suites have kitchenettes, and there’s a complimentary breakfast daily, with a free manager’s after-noon reception with snacks and light drinks Monday-Wednesday.

 Sweet Biscuit Inn 77 Kenilworth Rd., East Asheville, 828-457-8170, www.sweetbiscuitinn.com; B&B, Moderate to Expensive